 Similar to, but not to be confused with, HSAs, Flexible Spending Accounts (FSAs) are well worth a mention.
 They are tax-free money that can be spent on medical expenses (among other things).
 Your employer can contribute to this account, too, but it’s not compulsory.
 Employer contributions are capped at $2,500 per year and your spouse’s employer can pay up to $2,500 per year, too.
 Money from FSAs can be used to cover the costs of medical care, but also prescriptions and medical equipment, such as wheelchairs, crutches, and other supplies.
 BUT, the catch — money in this account is lost at the end of the year (with a couple of exceptional grace periods).

 HSAs are a pretty new financial product, only created in 2003.
 But with many employers increasingly offering high-deductible health insurance plans, they’re becoming a must-have safety net for many Americans.
-Money you pay in and withdraw for health insurance excesses is tax-free and while in your account, money is tax-deferred.
-For many, this account is not only cost effective but a saving grace in times of need — one to check out if you are on or thinking of entering a HDHP.
+The money you pay in and withdraw for health insurance excesses is tax-free and while in your account, money is tax-deferred.
+For many, this account is not only cost effective but a saving grace in times of need — one to check out if you are on or thinking of entering an HDHP.